From salads, to desserts, and full-blown dinners, there’s enough to help anyone who’s just after something coze and comforting.

 Quick and Easy Vegan Ramen

 The key to any ramen recipe is the broth.
-If you prepare the broth a day in an advance, the stronger the taste in the dish.
-This recipe is from choosingchia.com and is a simple enhancement of store-bough vegan ramen.
+If you prepare the broth a day in advance, the stronger the taste in the dish.
+This recipe is from choosingchia.com and is a simple enhancement of store-bought vegan ramen.
 Additional ingredients include cubed tofu, ginger, soy sauce, miso paste, and shiitake mushrooms.
 The use of avocado oil is also a nice complement to the other flavors.
 Enjoy with chopsticks or a fork!